 Provides community leaders in public health, health services, emergency management, local and state government, the military and volunteers with the opportunity to enhance their knowledge of management systems used to mitigate and prepare for, respond to, and recover from natural and man-made disasters, including terrorism.
 Three courses are offered to each cohort, covering the administrative structures of disaster management at the local, state and federal levels; the science of disasters; methods to plan for and to analyze disasters; and planning and implementation of disaster management programs.
-This online certificate is available to anyone.
-Students must come to campus twice (for 2 days each visit) during the program.

 9 9 credit hours that may be utilized as approved electives for undergraduate or graduate degrees.